tylermorganme/restaurant_menu/readme.md

 #Restaurant Menu App

 ## Introduction
 This is an app to display restaurant menus.
-It was created as Project 3 for Udacity's Fullstack Nanodegree.
+It was created as Project 3 & Project 5 for Udacity's Fullstack Nanodegree.

-## Installation
-This app was built using Python 2.7.6.
-If you want to use a different version of Python do so at your own risk.

-1. Install all of the dependencies The easiest way to go about doing this is to install a vagrant virtual machine as described here: [https://www.udacity.com/wiki/ud197/install-vagrant](https://www.udacity.com/wiki/ud197/install-vagrant).

-2. Run database_setup.py to create the proper database schema.

-3. **(OPTIONAL)** Run lotsofmenus.py to populate the database with dummy data.

-4. **(OPTIONAL)** If you want to use your own Google & Facebook account make sure to change the information client_secrets.json and fb_client_secrets.json.
-You should also change the data-clientid and appId in login.html.
-You should be able to find them with a text search.

-5. Run project.py, which will start the Flask app and run a local server on port 5000.
-To access the app open a browser and navigate to localhost:5000

 ##Project 5 Notes
 ### Important info